 - When your dog jumps, stand still and say “Off.”
 Take a few quick, small steps towards him so he naturally jumps down to get out of your way.
 Again, when his feet are back on the ground, praise him like the good dog he is!

-This teaches your dog that four feet on the floor = praise, and petting.
+This teaches your dog that four feet on the floor = praise and petting.
 Now, it’s not a lesson he’ll learn immediately, and you will have to repeat this process (sometimes several times in a single greeting!) until he is able to “say hi” appropriately.

 Remember: do not withhold attention or affection when your dog’s paws are back on the ground.
-Petting and praise reinforce your lesson; he learns to curb the undesirable behavior if he wants the rewards.
+Petting and praise reinforce your lesson; he learns to curb the undesirable behaviour if he wants the rewards.
 And he really, really wants the rewards!